 We have confirmed that the full programme of graded school inspections will resume in autumn 2021.

-From 4 May, some inspections under the EIF will restart and will take place on site.
+On 4 May we began to restart some on-site inspections under the EIF.
 These include section 8 monitoring inspections of schools graded ‘inadequate’, and those graded ‘requires improvement’ at their last 2 consecutive full inspections.

 In line with our usual policy, where inspectors find evidence that an inadequate school has improved and is no longer inadequate, we will be able to convert this to a section 5 (‘full’) inspection, which will be graded.